Theatrewala, theatrewala.net and Theatrewala Repertory

 In 2009 Theatrewala formed a professional theatre troop named Theatrewala Repertory.
-Hasan Shahriar, Sumon Nikli and Saif Suman are only responsible of this troop.
+Hasan Shahriar, Sumon Nikli and Saif Suman are authority of this troop.
 They are the editor and associate editor of Theatrewala respectively.
 In 19 March 2010, Theatrewala Repertory staged its first production Shylock and Sycophants at National Theatre.
 The play is based on a novel of Shahzad Firdous written by Hasan Shahriar and Directed by Azad Abul Kalam.
-More than 50 shows have already been staged.
+More 54 show has staged.

 In May 2011 Theatrewala has organized a festival titled Faiz Zahir–Azad Abul Kalam–Shuvashish Sinha Natya Yagna 2011 at National Theatre, Bangladesh Shilpokola Academy.
 In this festival 8 popular groups have staged their dramas directed by above mentioned most creative young directors of Bangladesh.
 It was simply the recognition of their great works.